dostuffthatmatters/circadian-scp-upload/README.md

 Secondly, the date patterning is tested extensively, and the upload process of the files and directories is tested with an actual remote server by generating a bunch of sample files and directories and uploading them to that server.
 One can check out the output of the test runs in the [GitHub Actions](https://github.com/dostuffthatmatters/circadian-scp-upload/actions/workflows/test.yaml) of this repository - in the "Run pytests" step.

 Thirdly, after the upload, the checksum of the local and the remote directories/files is compared to ensure the upload was successful.
 Only if those checksums match will the client delete the local files.
-The file removal has to be actively enabled or disabled.
+The file removal is disabled by default and has to be actively enabled.

 <br/>